Expensify/App/help/chat.md

 5. Press **Create** to finalize the room.

 ### Send a direct message
+To send a direct message:
 1. Press **New Message** from the chat screen.
 2. Enter the email address or phone number of the person you want to message.
 3. Type your message and press **Send**.
 4. Optionally, attach files or images by pressing the attachment icon.

 ### React to a message
+To react to a message:
 1. Hover over the message you want to react to.
 2. Press the **emoji** icon that appears below the message.
 3. Choose an emoji from the list, and it will be added to the message.